-To be printed in the Southern League Premier Division game v Merthyr Town Saturday 18th February 2017.
+Printed in the Southern League Premier Division game v Merthyr Town Saturday 18th February 2017.
 We won 1-0 in front of 757.

 hold my hands up and say that I’ve got a soft spot for Merthyr